BrandonXu6106/obsidianpublish/content/posts/aigc/digital-identity.md

 _What is identity?
 Who defines it?
 Who controls it?
 What is its relationship to software?_

-Software developers and computer scientists have been tackling [[identity|identity]] for almost half a century now, trying to model identity in ways that are understandable to machines.
+Software developers and computer scientists have been tackling [[../../thoughts/identity.md|identity]] for almost half a century now, trying to model identity in ways that are understandable to machines.
 Different models seek to emulate different aspects of the identity.

-But for engineers building these digital identities, the primary focus is on [[quantization|legibility]]: the process of simplifying, labelling, and modelling.
+But for engineers building these digital identities, the primary focus is on [[../../thoughts/quantization.md|legibility]]: the process of simplifying, labelling, and modelling.

 Legibility on its own is not a bad thing.
 It’s how Google assembles droves of information on the web so we can search through it easily.
 It’s how we have transparency into the progress of publicly funded projects and initiatives by our governments.